iMac 2017: How Apple Can Beat The Microsoft Surface Studio

 Apple has shied away from virtual reality so far, but it appears that the time is right for the Cupertino-based tech giant to fully embrace the emerging technology.
 With this in mind, there is no better product in Apple’s lineup that would be more perfect for VR than the 2017 iMac.
 After all, with the current trends in virtual reality, the iMac 2017’s neat, minimalistic design would be a godsend for users of high-end virtual reality headsets.

-VR compatibility would most likey be possible, since the iMac 2017 is rumored to feature AMD’s Radeon Polaris graphics chips, according to MacWorld.
+VR compatibility would most likely be possible, since the iMac 2017 is rumored to feature AMD’s Radeon Polaris graphics chips, according to MacWorld.
 With AMD’s notable graphics chips in the machine, the iMac 2017 would most likely be capable enough to run premium-grade VR programs.
 If Apple manages to pull this off, it would no doubt give the best in the all-in-one market a run for their money, including, of course, the Microsoft Surface Studio.

 My vision of Apple's new 2017 iMac ( 24" & 27" ) #iMac #appleimac #imac2017 #newimac #appleimac2017 #usbtypec #usbc pic.twitter.com/0v7dviWlTX